 The interplay between the OLA and the CPA is more complicated, as neither can be said to be a subset of the other.
 However, applying the same principle, I believe it is clear that the OLA is the “smaller circle” as it were.
 First, the CPA is undoubtedly the broader statute overall.
 As the Court noted, it covers the entire field of consumer agreements, whereas the OLA only covers the liability of occupiers for personal injury or property damage.
 The CPA has 123 sections, many of which have numerous subsections, while the OLA contains only 11.
 The narrower scope of the OLA strongly suggests at the outset that s.3(3) of the OLA is the more specific provision.

 Moreover, while the OLA does not expressly mention service providers, it is clear that the supply of services is far from incidental to the Act.
 Sections 1 and 3(2) expressly envisage that activities may be carried on at the premises.
-While this would not necessarily involve the supply of services, many premises containing activities will also involve in a consumer agreement of some form.
-And indeed, many if not most occupiers who obtain a waiver of liability will do in the context of supplying services.
+While this would not necessarily involve the supply of services, many premises containing activities will also involve a consumer agreement of some form.
+And indeed, many if not most occupiers who obtain a waiver of liability will do so in the context of supplying services.
 This is admittedly an unscientific assertion on my part, but it is one that I believe is supported by common sense and human experience.

 By contrast, the CPA does not explicitly or implicitly refer to occupiers, nor to transactions involving the use of a supplier’s property, nor to personal injuries generally.
 As the Court of Appeal said, buying a ski pass is one of any number of commercial transactions into which a consumer could enter.
 I would go a step further and say that the vast majority of consumer transactions will not relate to the use of a supplier’s real property.
 Put another way, it is more likely that an occupier who obtains a waiver of liability will be a supplier of services than it is that a supplier of services who obtains a waiver of liability will be an occupier.